Fish Tacos with Cilantro Lime Yogurt Sauce

 - Tortillas – This recipe can be made with either corn or flour tortillas based on preference.
 Using corn tortillas keeps this recipe gluten-free.

 - Pico de gallo – Adding pico over the tortillas gives it a flavorful boost.
-While you can use store-bought I recommend making your own using my easy recipe here.
+While you can use store-bought, try making your own using my homemade pico de gallo recipe for extra freshness.

 - Greek yogurt – For a bit of a lighter fish taco sauce to balance out the battered, fried fish I opt for a base of Greek yogurt rather than a mayo and sour cream base.
 If you’re looking for a more traditional sauce recipe, check out this recipe here.